 One of the big challenges for any multinational corporation is creating a shared culture in their organization.
 An employee stock plan is a real, concrete way to connect people across the world.
 When a sales director in India sees how an engineer working in Austria has helped to add value to their own equity plan, and vice-versa, you can begin to cultivate that shared sense of purpose.

 To do this, simply share stories of people benefiting from the plan, and connect it with the work being done by the company.
 This will have the two-fold effect of making people already in the plan pleased that they are, and also make those people not in the plan seriously consider joining.

 The next time you talk about borders, it doesn’t have to be about the complications that they bring.
-By using the correct equity compensation software, and deploying them in a timely fashion, your multiple-country employee share plan can bring benefits to your organisation few other initiatives could.
+By using the correct equity compensation software, and deploying them in a timely fashion, your multiple-country employee stock plan can bring benefits to your organization few other initiatives could.

-To read more about share plans and how we can work with you, please click here.
+To read more about stock plans and how we can work with you, please click here.